uikit/uikit-site/docs/pages/slider.md

 ## Viewport height

-Adding the `uk-height-viewport` attribute from the [Utility component](utility.md#viewport-height) to the list of slider items will stretch the height of the `ul` and `li` to fill the whole viewport.
-Since the width and height are now not defined by the item's content, you have to use absolute positioning for the content.
+Adding the `uk-height-viewport` attribute from the [Utility component](utility.md#viewport-height) to the list of slider items will stretch the height of the `<ul>` and `<li>` elements to fill the whole viewport height.
+Since the width and height now aren't defined by the item's content anymore, you have to use absolute positioning for the content.

-Use the [Cover component](cover.md) to make an image cover the whole item area and being clipped.
-The `uk-grid-match` class from the [Grid component](grid.md#match-height) matches the height of the direct child of each item.
-This is useful in this example since the child element has now the same width and height like the list item.
+Use the [Cover component](cover.md) so that images cover the whole item area and are clipped.
+The `.uk-grid-match` class from the [Grid component](grid.md#match-height) matches the height of the direct child of each item.
+This is useful in this example, since the child element now applies the same width and height as the list item.

 ```html
 <div uk-slider>